 Multi-tasking isn’t the good idea it’s often cracked up to be.
 But there are some especially important reasons why writers shouldn’t multi-task…

-I have a simple question I ask everyone I coach and it’s this: Do you let your computer collect your email for you every couple of minutes?
+I have a simple question I ask everyone I coach and it’s this: Do you let your computer collect your email for you automatically?

 Making matters worse, many of these same people allow their computers to emit a cheerful “ping” whenever an email arrives.
-But even if we don’t do that, allowing our computers to collect our email and then taunt us with a little button showing how many messages we need to read is a terrible, horrible, no good, very bad idea.
+But even if we don’t permit that noise, allowing our computers to collect our email and then taunt us with a little button showing how many messages we need to read is a terrible, horrible, no good, very bad idea.
 Why?
 Because it distracts us.

 To turn off automatic collection, go to your email then choose Preferences/General/Check for new messages.
 Select “manually.”
 Then use shift + command + N to collect your email.
-(Your computer may be slightly different than mine so check your Help function if this doesn’t work.)
+(Your computer may be slightly different than mine so check your Help function if this instruction doesn’t work for you.)

 Here are three key reasons why multi-tasking is such a bad idea: